Alien: Romulus (soundtrack): Reception

-Zanobard Reviews assigned 7.5 out of 10 for the album, stating "Benjamin Wallfisch’s fittingly unnerving score for Alien: Romulus tries thematically to have it all, to some pretty superb – but not perfect – results, all said."
-Richard Lawson of Vanity Fair wrote "Benjamin Wallfisch’s turgid, discordantly sentimental score is at its most glaring when Rain and Andy are sharing some moment of emotional angst, strangely maudlin notes in a movie that is otherwise steadfastly cruel to its characters."
+Zanobard Reviews assigned a score of 7.5 out of 10 for the album, stating "Benjamin Wallfisch's fittingly unnerving score for Alien: Romulus tries thematically to have it all, to some pretty superb – but not perfect – results, all said."
+Richard Lawson of Vanity Fair wrote "Benjamin Wallfisch's turgid, discordantly sentimental score is at its most glaring when Rain and Andy are sharing some moment of emotional angst, strangely maudlin notes in a movie that is otherwise steadfastly cruel to its characters."
 Space.com wrote "Composer Benjamin Wallfisch's inventive score is another of the absolute highlights of Alien: Romulus, operating within and dancing around thematic cues found in Jerry Goldsmith's symphonic masterpiece in Alien and James Horner's thunderous military tracks from Aliens.
 But where his genius really excels is in the injection of industrial-edged synthesizer music paired to many of the hardcore action set pieces that fondly reminds us of '90s techno tunes and vintage Nine Inch Nails."
 James Mottram of NME described it as "a gets-right-under-the-skin score from Benjamin Wallfisch".
-Kyle Anderson of Nerdist called it as "a big, sweeping, orchestral soundscape that actively calls back Jerry Goldsmith’s score from Alien [...] keeping with the aesthetic of the 1970s-style of futurism, a full orchestra and leitmotifs really add an air of classiness.
-It’s a standout, for sure."
+Kyle Anderson of Nerdist called it as "a big, sweeping, orchestral soundscape that actively calls back Jerry Goldsmith's score from Alien [...] keeping with the aesthetic of the 1970s-style of futurism, a full orchestra and leitmotifs really add an air of classiness.
+It's a standout, for sure."
 Chris Evangelista of /Film called it as a "frightening score".